Foreign Policy of Islam: Peace or War?

 People of the Scripture Maybe Rewarded Twice as Much by Allah

-Those to whom We sent the Book before this, they do believe in this (Revelation);
+Those to whom We sent the Book before this they do believe in this (Revelation);

-and when it is recited to them, they say: We believe therein, for it is the truth from
+When it is recited to them, they say: We believe therein, for it is the truth from

 be given their rewards, for that they have preserved, that they avert evil with good and that they